Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Numerical experiments

 \subsection{Nonnegative Tucker decomposition}

-This subsection compares APG-I, APG-II, Mult and HALS for NTD, which sets the sparsity parameters $\lambda_c,\lambda_1,\cdots,\lambda_N$ to \emph{zero} in \eqref{eq:spntd}.
-Throughout our tests, we add constraints \eqref{eq:con-a} and do update \eqref{proj-a} in Algorithms \ref{alg:apg} and \ref{alg:imp-apg} if some $\lambda_n=0$.
-Similarly, we add \eqref{eq:con-c} and do update \eqref{proj-c} if $\lambda_c=0$.
-We first test the four algorithms on two sets of synthetic data and then APG and HALS on two image datasets.
+In this subsection, we compare APG, HONMF, and HALS on solving NTD, i.e., \eqref{eq:spntd} with all of $\lambda_c,\lambda_1,\cdots,\lambda_N$ set to \emph{zero}.
+We first test them on two sets of synthetic data and then on two image datasets.